That the Mother of My Lord should Come to Me?

 Mary stays in the house of Elizabeth for three months to look after her.
 The Ark is kept in the house of Obededom for three months.
 The Lord blesses his house and all his possessions because of the Ark’s presence.
 Elizabeth’s house is blessed the first instant her infant leaps in her womb at the sound of Mary’s voice.
 Both Mary (the new Ark of the Covenant) and the Ark of the Covenant respectively serve as moral and physical channels of divine grace.

-Mary abode with her about three months;
+her about three months;

 and she returned to her own house.